Telefonica/mistica-android/library/src/main/java/com/telefonica/mistica/chips/README.md

 ```

 # Chips
 Chips need to be inflated and added to the ChipGroup in Java/Kotlin code.
-You can always use data binding if you create a binding adapter (i.e [ChipsBindingAdapter in Explore](4))
+You can always use data binding if you create a binding adapter.

 We only support [Chip Choice](5) for now, since that's the style that covers our current use case.
-So you'll need to inflate always the same already existing layout [com.tuenti.ui.R.layout.chip_choice](6).
+So you'll need to inflate always the same already existing layout [com.telefonica.mistica.R.layout.chip_choice](../../../../../res/layout/chip_choice.xml).

 ## Usage
 ```kotlin